Jenna-Zhao/COVID-19_Cases/src/about/02_Dashboard.md

 At this section, we track the changes in new cases and deaths over time with line plots in a country.
 Users can interact with these plots by:

--   **Date:** Enables users to choose the time period they are interested in;
+-   **Date:** Users can adjust the time bar to select a time period of interest;
--   **Choose a country:** Allows selection for a country or global data, providing flexibility in viewing detailed or aggregated information.
+-   **Choose a country:** Users have the option to select either a specific country or global data ("Total"), allowing for flexibility in viewing either detailed or aggregated information.

-<span style="color:blue"> Note:</span> Due to the large dataset, it may take some time to run the entire visualisation
+<span style="color:blue"> *Note:* </span> Due to the large dataset, it may take some time to run the entire visualization.

 <h4>Analysis</h4>

 <hr style="margin-top: 0;">

 Three types of statistical analyses are performed on the COVID data in this section.
 Log transformations are applied in all three analyses to improve the clarity and interpretability of the visualizations: